MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

      - .NET Framework 4.7.2 or later

 > [!NOTE]
-> The system requirements do not include the resources required for the applications involved in the flows.
+> - The system requirements do not include the resources required for the applications involved in the flows.
+> - To install Power Automate, an account with administrator privileges to sign in to your Windows device is required.

 > [!TIP]
 > If your device runs Windows 10 Home, you can use Power Automate to create your desktop flows and monitor them on [Power Automate](https://powerautomate.com).
 You can't trigger desktop flows to run from the cloud on Windows 10 Home devices.
 Other types of desktop flows (Windows recorder V1 and Selenium IDE) are not supported.